kimberlypn/CS4550/memory/README.md

 ![new game](screenshots/new-game.png)

 When users get a match, they will see a thumbs-up icon on both cards.
-The current number of clicks is tracked in the top-left.
+The number of cards that the user has clicked is tracked in the top-left.
 Clicking a card that has already been matched does not increment the click count.
 ![mid game](screenshots/mid-game.png)

 Once users have matched all eight pairs, they will see a "You Won!" message